Stepped Up Basis Reform: Biden’s Middle-Class Tax Hike?

 What Should You Do Now?

-Remember, nothing has changed just yet, and a legislative proposal isn’t the same thing as legislation itself.
+Remember, nothing has changed just yet, and a legislative proposal is just that: a proposal.

 The prospect of raising taxes as the economy continues to recover from the Covid-19 recession will inflame tempers on Capitol Hill, and controversial legislation should have a difficult time in an evenly divided Senate.
 That means even if stepped-up basis ends up in lawmakers’ crosshairs, it may not be completely liquidated.